-CMI is regulated as an organisation as a whole and is monitored on areas such as governance, safeguards on change of control, conflicts of interest, availability of adequate resources and arrangements, identification and management of risks, management of incidents, malpractice and maladministration and its arrangements with its Centres.
-Centres need to provide the CMI and the regulatory authorities access to premises, people and records as required, and fully cooperate with their monitoring activities, including (but not limited to) providing access to any premises used (including Satellite Centres).
+CMI is regulated as an organisation as a whole and is monitored in areas such as governance, safeguards on change of control, conflicts of interest, availability of adequate resources and arrangements, identification and management of risks, management of incidents, malpractice and maladministration and its arrangements with its Centres.
+Centres need to provide CMI and the regulatory authorities access to premises, people and records as required, and fully cooperate with their monitoring activities, including (but not limited to) providing access to any premises used (including Satellite Centres).

-CMI is also regulated on how it designs and develops its portfolio of qualifications.
-It develops and awards a wide range of qualifications; these qualifications are delivered and assessed via approximately 800 of our Centres.
-As all delivery and assessment is devolved to our Centres, CMI has a quality assurance model which monitors and maintains our standards for the delivery and assessment of CMI qualifications.
+CMI is also regulated in how it designs and develops its portfolio of qualifications.
+It develops and awards a wide range of qualifications; these qualifications are delivered and assessed via approximately 600+ of our Centres.
+For our fully Approved CMI Centres, all delivery and assessment are devolved to our Centres and for CMI Registered Centres, delivery is undertaken by the Centre and assessment and quality assurance are undertaken by CMI.
+CMI has a quality assurance model which monitors and maintains our standards for the delivery and assessment of CMI qualifications.